 - One 2-hour program kickoff event (December 4, 2023)

 - Eleven weekly 2.5-hour program sessions

 Throughout the year

-- Up to two hours per week of prep work and time spent checking in with mentees outside of program sessions
+- Up to 1 hour per week of prep work and time spent checking in with mentees outside of program sessions